 The cost of the device bundle can be paid using the student's Edusave account, after setting aside provision for payment of second tier miscellaneous fees.

-To ensure the affordability of devices, MOE has provided Edusave top-ups in 2020 to 2022 ($200 in each year) to all eligible SC students in primary and secondary schools.
+To ensure the affordability of devices, MOE has provided Edusave top-ups of $200 in 2020 to 2022, and $300 in 2023, to all eligible SC students in primary and secondary schools.
 This is on top of the annual $290 credited into the Edusave account for Secondary School students and $230 for Primary School students.

 Students under the MOE Financial Assistance Scheme for the year will automatically be subsidised for the PLD.
 Students who are currently not under the MOE Financial Assistance Scheme may approach the General Office to apply for additional subsidy if their Gross Household Income (GHI) is $4,400 or less, or Per Capita Income (PCI) is $1,100 or less.
 “PCI” refers to the Gross Household Income divided by the total number of family members in the household.